-6.1 At the discretion of the Authority, deputations and questions from members of the public may be received at any meeting of the Authority, except the Annual Meeting, provided that seven clear days' notice in writing has been given to the Head of Paid Service of the proposed deputation and the object thereof.
+6.1 At the discretion of the Authority, deputations and questions from members of the public may be received at any meeting of the Authority (normally questions will not be received at, except the Annual Meeting, but can so with the Chair's consent), provided that three clear workingseven clear days' notice in writing has been given to the Head of Paid Service of the proposed deputation/question and the object thereof.
 The Chair shall put a motion that the deputation/question be received which motion shall be put and moved without discussion.
 On the motion being approved, the deputation/question shall be admitted.